Machine Learning the Tip of the Red Giant Branch: Results

 \subsection{Theoretical I Band Calibration}

-In this section we estimate the theoretical error in $M_I$ due to variations in $M$, $Y$, and $Z$ by performing Monte Carlo sampling.~We performed 5,000,000 random draws assuming each parameter is uniformly distributed across our parameter range i.e., no prior knowledge of the input parameters was assumed except for the ML classifier which excludes models that do not contribute the TRGB.~We note that this analysis assumes that the TRGB $M_I$ is due solely to a single star.~We discuss caveats to this assumption in section \ref{sec:discussion}.~For each draw, the empirical error in the bolometric correction was accounted for by drawing from a Gaussian distribution with zero mean and standard deviation $\Delta M_I$ predicted by our emulator for each point and adding it to the predicted $M_I$.~The errors in the ML predictions were accounted for by drawing from the distributions shown in Figure \ref{fig:mError} and adding the result to the corresponding ML prediction.~The error in the ML is highly subdominant to the empirical bolometric correction errors.~Additionally, a colour correction was applied to the ML prediction.~For this example, we used the correction found by \citet{2019ApJ...886...61Y} in the LMC given in Table \ref{tbl:results}.~The resulting distribution is shown in the left panel of Figure \ref{fig:iBandDistSM}.~We predict $M_I = -3.84^{+0.14}_{-0.12}$ (median and interquartile range\footnote{We report the median and interquartile range rather than the mean and standard deviation due to the highly non-Gaussian distribution.~The mean and standard deviation are strongly biased by the long tail at high $M_I$}) in the LMC.~This prediction is consistent with the value of $M_I$ reported by \citet{2019ApJ...886...61Y}.
+In this section we estimate the theoretical error in $M_I$, focusing on the LMC as an example, due to variations in $M$, $Y$, and $Z$ by performing Monte Carlo sampling.~Specifically, we randomly draw values of $M$, $Y$, and $Z$ from an assumed underlying distribution and use our ML emulator to predict $M_I$.~Repeating this process a number of times builds up a distribution of $M_I$ whose statistics (mean and interquartile range) we then interpret.~We performed 5,000,000 random draws assuming each parameter is uniformly distributed across our parameter range i.e., no prior knowledge of the input parameters was assumed except for the ML classifier which excludes models that do not contribute the TRGB.~For each draw, the empirical error in the bolometric correction was accounted for by drawing from a Gaussian distribution with zero mean and standard deviation $\Delta M_I$ predicted by our emulator for each point and adding it to the predicted $M_I$.~The errors in the ML predictions were accounted for by drawing from the distributions shown in Figure \ref{fig:mError} and adding the result to the corresponding ML prediction.~The error in the ML is highly subdominant to the empirical bolometric correction errors.~The resulting distribution of $M_I$ is shown in the left panel of Figure \ref{fig:iBandDistSM}.~We predict $M_I = -3.91^{+0.11}_{-0.08}$ (median and interquartile range\footnote{We report the median and interquartile range rather than the mean and standard deviation due to the highly non-Gaussian distribution.~The mean and standard deviation are strongly biased by the long tail at high $M_I$}).~This prediction is consistent with the value of $M_I$ reported by \cite{2019ApJ...886...61Y}.

-Tighter predictions can be made by placing stronger priors on the parameters.~For example, suppose that one was interested in modeling some galaxy or globular cluster for which an independent measurement of the metallicity is available.~One could then place a Gaussian prior on the metallicity to obtain a narrower distribution for $M_I$.~As an example, \citet{2006ApJ...642..834K} report $Z=0.0097\pm0.0007$ in the LMC by fitting non-linear Cepheid pulsation models.~Imposing this prior, we predict the median and interquartile range of $M_I$ to be $M_I = -3.92^{+0.09}_{-0.08}$ in the LMC.
-The resulting distribution is shown in the right panel of Figure \ref{fig:iBandDistSM}.~We caution that imposing strong priors such as these may come with caveats that imply larger errors.~For example, a recent analysis of LMC Cepheids using a Bayesian MCMC method that accounts for degeneracies due to nuisance parameters in non-linear pulsation models \citep{Desmond:2020nde} found far larger error bars on the metallicity ($\mathcal{O}(0.01)$).